21. Kepler's 3rd Law

 Miniature satellites have trouble transmitting data to the ground.
 The satellite may be small, but the radio power it needs depends on the distance and cannot be arbitrarily reduced. |

-One proposed solution was to use a laser on the ground.
+One proposed solution (as told to me by Dr. Arthur Peschek) was to use a laser on the ground.
 Instead of a radio transmitter, the satellite carries a corner reflector prism, which bounces the beam right back in the direction it came.
 This had been tried with a laser reflector left by astronauts on the Moon, and a big telescope on Earth did detect the returning beam.
 In the satellite, an electronic device using very little power would modulate the laser beam, encoding in it all the instrument data.
 Since the return beam retraces the path of the primary laser beam, the detecting station could be placed right next to the laser.

 Pretty neat--huh?
 Yes--but only until the proposers realized that aberration (like Bradley's) would shift the returning beam, because the satellite (unlike the Moon) moves quite rapidly.
 The shift may amount to tens or hundreds of meters, and its direction depends on the satellite's motion.
 Because of it, the idea was dropped.

 Optional: #22b The Theory of Relativity

 Timeline Glossary Back to the Master List

 Greenbelt, Maryland Mail to Dr.Stern: stargaze("at" symbol)phy6.org .